-Role of the Announcer.
-Announcers (sometimes referred to as "spokespeople") are important determinants of audience attitudes toward advertisements (e.g., De Pelsmacker et al., 2022; Wolin, 2003).
+Role of the Announcer

+Announcers (sometimes referred to as "spokespeople") are important determinants of audience attitudes towards advertisements (e.g., Wolin, 2003, De Pelsmaker, Dens & De Meulenaer, 2022).
 An announcer's role is to convey information in an appealing manner and to persuade viewers to act in a certain way (Wymer & Drollinger, 2015).
-Two aspects of announcers that past studies have found to exert powerful influences on responses to advertisements are gender (Dwivedy et al., 2009; Grau & Zotos, 2016; Wolin, 2003) and ethnicity (Hazzouri et al., 2017).
-Gender and ethnicity have also been suggested as characteristics that warrant further research in understanding announcer effects generally in fundraising appeals (Wymer & Gross, 2021).
-For the purpose of our study, when combined, they may also shed important insights into how White saviourism works through poverty porn.
+Two aspects of announcers that past studies have found to exert powerful influences on responses to advertisements are gender (Wolin, 2003; Dwivedy, Patnaik & Suar, 2009; Grau & Zotos, 2016) and ethnicity (Hazzouria, Main & Carvalho, 2017).
+Gender and ethnicity have also been suggested as characteristics which warrant further research in understanding announcer effects generally in fundraising appeals (Wymer & Gross, 2021).
+For the purpose of our study, when combined they may also shed important insights on how white saviourism works through poverty porn.